QFT Realization of Non-Unitary $\mathfrak{sl}(2,\mathbb{C})$ WRT Invariants and Their Galois Conjugations: Quantum dilogarithm function

 On the squashed 3-sphere background introduced in the Appendix~\ref{sec:twistedptf}, contribution of matter called the ``Tetrahedron theory" $\mathcal{T}_\Delta$\cite{Dimofte:2011ju} which defined as the theory of $3$d $\mathcal{N}=2$ free chiral multiplet $\Phi$ with the UV Chern-Simons term of level $-\frac{1}{2}$ associated with the background vector multiplet gauging its global $\mathrm{U}(1)$ symmetry $\Phi\rightarrow e^{i\theta}\Phi$, is given by the quantum dilogarithm function $\psi_{\hbar}(Z)$ defined as

 where $q\equiv e^{2\pi ib^2}$, $\bar{q}\equiv e^{2\pi ib^{-2}}$.
 Here, $Z$ is the rescaled($2\pi b$-multiplied) real mass of the background vector multiplet.
 Note that such half-integral choice of the Chern-Simons level at UV gives properly quantized Chern-Simons level in IR.
-See \cite{Closset:2018ghr} for more details. \paragraph{$b^2\rightarrow 0+$ expansion} With modified polylogarithm functions defined as
+See \cite{Closset:2018ghr} for more details. \paragraph{$b^2\rightarrow 0+$ expansion} With modified polylogarithm functions defined with the floor function and the unit step function $\theta$